 Mark’s current efforts to spread interest in Kaiju Toy & Art can be viewed here on the Max Toy Company website, or on his blog – Toy Karma

-A small portion of Mark’s Ultraman collection is on view via www.ultramantoys.com and his commercial artwork on www.marknagata.com (needs to be redone someday !)
+A small portion of Mark’s Ultraman collection is on view via www.ultramantoys.com and his commercial artwork on www.marknagata.com (web site will be redone in 2018 !)

 ( Special thanks to Michael Minjares for writing the wonderful biography.
 You can reach him at this email address: email@example.com )